igrowing/HA_MQTT_Logger/readme.md

    `mqtt_password` to that user, and adjust `retention_days` /
    `filter_regex` if you want (defaults: 30 days, no extra filtering beyond the built-in HA-discovery/system-topic noise filters).
+5. Return to **MQTT Logger**'s Info tab and assert:
+  - "Show in sidebar" - for ease of access to the app;
+  - "Watchdog" - for restert of the app if crashes (not likely but safe!)
+  - "Auto update" - optionally.
-5. Start the app. **MQTT Logger** appears in the sidebar with the dashboard ready - no separate Grafana login, no manual Node-RED flow import, no Loki setup.
+6. Start the app. **MQTT Logger** appears in the sidebar with the dashboard ready - no separate Grafana login, no manual Node-RED flow import, no Loki setup.